V3lasca/Inspector_ARP/README.md

 ```
 <strong>or</strong>

-Write this interpreter at the first line of the script
+Write this interpreter at the first line in Inspector_ARP.py

 <img width='250' src='images/Interpreter.png' alt='Interpreter'>